Cookies on the Gambling Commission website

 Timing of the statutory levy

-The first statutory levy period is defined in the the Gambling Levy Regulations 2025 ('the Regulations') (opens in new tab).
-It begins on 1 April 2024 for lottery operating (society) licences, or 1 July for all other operating licensees.
-For all licensees, except society lottery operating licences, the calculation of the statutory levy will be based on Regulatory Returns data from July 2024 to March 2025 multiplied by one and one-third.
-For society lottery operating licences the calculation will be based on data reported to the Gambling Commission relating to 1 April 2024 to 31 March 2025.
+For the first year the calculation of the statutory levy for all licences, except society lottery operating licences, will be based on Regulatory Returns data from July 2024 to March 2025 multiplied by one and one-third.
+For society lottery operating licences the calculation will be based on data reported to the Gambling Commission relating to 1 April 2024 to 31 March 2025, as defined in the the Gambling Levy Regulations 2025 ('the Regulations') (opens in new tab).

 Indicative example for the first year of the statutory levy

 For the first statutory levy period, payments for a remote casino operating licence will be calculated on Regulatory Returns data from July 2024 to March 2025 multiplied by one and one-third.
-These licensees will be invoiced on 1 September, and payments are due before 1 October 2025.
+These licensees were invoiced on 1 September, and payments were due before 1 October 2025.

 Statutory levy - Payment of the statutory levy